 Software consulting is related to IT consulting and includes assisting a company with optimizing their workflows for testing software, optimizing their software development life cycle (SDLC), implementing new software development frameworks like DevOps, and securing all software systems in the company, among other things.

-Unlike management consulting, corporate consulting focuses not on management or high-level executives, but on the broad aspect of how the underlying business operates, with the similar goal of optimizing productivity and efficiency within the scope of corporate workflows, projects, and processes.
+Unlike management consulting, corporate consulting does not focus on management or high-level executives.
+Instead, it concentrates on the broad aspect of how the underlying business operates, with a similar goal of optimizing productivity and efficiency within corporate workflows, projects, and processes.

 Operations consulting includes working with the COO to ensure that internal operations work in a smoother fashion, that workflows are optimized and streamlined, and that projects are able to be completed with maximum efficiency.